 Ahead you’ll meet a wide main road, Nyzhnnii Val Street, where again you need to go left.
 Just a little further along is another animal-themed piece of Kyiv street art -Mind, Body and Soul by Kraser.
 Again, it’s pretty surreal and the description on the Kyivmural app is another awesome one (I won’t spoil it).

-Craft Beer in Kyiv 4 – Craft Vs. Pub
+Craft Beer Stop 4 – Craft Vs. Pub

 Ok, are you tired yet?
 I think it’s time for a bit more craft beer.
 Just along this street at 37/20 is Craft vs. Pub.
 What a name for a craft beer pub!
 Go down the steps into the basement and you’ll find a range of Ukrainian and Polish craft beers from breweries such as First Dnipro, Volta and Mad Brew.